indrukwekkend/indrukwekkend/README.md

-# Indrukwekkend Synchronisatie
+# Indrukwekkend Sync

-Deze Git is bedoeld voor synchronisatie tussen clients.
+This repo is used for synchronisation between two workspaces.

 run `npm install`
 then `bower install`
 Only after those run `gulp && gulp watch` to get going.

-### Nodige plugins:
+### Required plugins:
-* ndrkwkknd-posttypes (in deze repo)
 * ACF